-The Department of Housing and Community Development has assessed whether and to what extent this proposal will affect the following:
+HCD has assessed whether and to what extent this proposal will affect the following:

-- A. The creation or elimination of jobs within the State of California. - These regulations will not affect the creation, or cause the elimination, of jobs within the State of California. - B. The creation of new businesses or the elimination of existing businesses within the State of California. - These regulations will not affect the creation, or cause the elimination, of businesses within the State of California. - C. The expansion of businesses currently doing business within the State of California. - These regulations will not affect the expansion of businesses currently doing business within the State of California. - D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment. - The adoption of the 2024 International Building Code by reference with California amendments will provide stakeholders with assurance of safe building standards while allowing for innovation and accommodation of specialized requirements for the State of California.
-These regulations will also update and improve minimum existing building standards, which will provide increased protection of public health and safety, worker safety, and the environment.
+- A. The creation or elimination of jobs within the State of California. - These regulations will not affect the creation, or cause the elimination, of jobs within the State of California. - B. The creation of new businesses or the elimination of existing businesses within the State of California. - These regulations will not affect the creation, or cause the elimination, of businesses within the State of California. - C. The expansion of businesses currently doing business within the State of California. - These regulations will not affect the expansion of businesses currently doing business within the State of California. - D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.

+The adoption of the 2024 International Residential Code by reference with California amendments will update and improve minimum residential building standards, which will provide increased protection of public health and safety, worker safety, and the environment.